 I stress, to avoid any confusion, that these demands in favour of homosexuals relate to nothing more than what adults in free agreement do with each other; and that society must of course protect against those who infringe the rights of third parties, who assault minors, […] who use violence.

-Those words could have been penned last week, but were in fact written 110 years ago by Magnus Hirschfeld in his book The Third Sex.
-Magnus Hirschfeld: The Origins of the Gay Liberation Movement by Rolf Dose (translated by Edward H. Willis) relates the early struggle to both define a modern gay identity and reform the legislation which policed its expression.
+Those words could have been penned last week, but were in fact written 110 years ago by Magnus Hirschfeld in his book Berlin’s Third Sex.
+Magnus Hirschfeld: The Origins of the Gay Liberation Movement by Rolf Dose (translated by Edward H. Willis) tells of the early struggle to both define a modern gay identity and reform the legislation which policed its expression.
 Hirschfeld appears again in Edward Ross-Dickinson’s Sex, Freedom and Power in Imperial Germany, 1880-1914, also due around the end of January.
 It skews academic but sheds valuable light on the conflict between the private and public spheres of Wilhelmine society, the most explosive of those conflicts being the Harden-Eulenberg scandal, a tale of gay cliques in the highest imperial circles which rocked the Hollenzollerns’ entire power structure and may well have hastened its demise.

 The cultural space opened up by the collapse of that order had no more radical inhabitants than the Dadaists.
 Collagist Hannah Höch, the only female artist in Berlin’s 1920 Dadaist “art fair”, is the subject of a welcome monograph to accompany an exhibition at London’s Whitechapel Gallery, beginning on 15 January.
 Another exhibition beginning in Frankfurt on 7 February concentrates on the other city to which Strange Flowers most often gravitates (hey, we’re in good company).
 Esprit Montmartre, with its subtitle Bohemian Life in Paris Around 1900, is right up our rue.
 The accompanying catalogue is available in English from April.